mialkin/docs/testing/bdd/specflow.md

 Rules:

-- The life-time of these objects is limited to a scenario’s execution.
+- The life-time of these objects is limited to a scenario's execution.
 - If the injected objects implement `IDisposable`, they will be disposed after the scenario is executed.
 - The injection is resolved recursively, i.e. the injected class can also have dependencies.
 - Resolution is done using public constructors only.